Ex-Illinois lawmaker pleads guilty in red-light bribery case

 The prosecutors’ filing offered few details, including which company or company officials paid bribes.

-Sandoval also pleaded guilty to filing a false tax return.
+Sandoval, who announced his resignation effective Jan.
+1, also pleaded guilty to filing a false tax return.
 He is accused of misstating his income in a 2017 return when he indicated he made around $125,000.
 Sandoval knew his income “substantially exceeded that amount,” the filing says.

-Agents raided Sandoval’s office in Springfield, his office in Chicago and his home on Sept.
-24.
+In response to the Sandoval investigation and a federal bribery charge against then Rep. Luis Arroyo, a Chicago Democrat, the Legislature , with Pritzker’s encouragement, in November adopted greater reporting requirements for lobbying and created a commission to identify other ethics remedies by March 31.

-Sandoval announced his resignation, effective Jan.
-1, after it became clear that he was an investigative target.
-Sandoval had represented the 11th District since 2003.
+“The whole series of events around these federal investigations and indictments show us that we’ve got to act even tougher to stop what a lot of people see as a culture of corruption down here,” said House Majority Leader Greg Harris, a Chicago Democrat.
+“We’ve got to look at what we’ve learned from those indictments, we’ve got to close any loopholes.”